foambubble/foam-template/readme.md

 In order to use Github Pages, rename your project name to `username.github.io` then go to `Settings` and from there select `Pages`, change source to `master` and save!

+Also you have to go to `Actions` tab and enable it, if you haven't.

 ## Docker Usage

 First, install docker using [this](https://docs.docker.com/get-docker/).